 vw=1(tw,i-tw,i-1)

-For 3-phase WLTP evaluation all datasets with v_w ≤ 100 km/h are used for the calculation of the cumulative positive altitude gain of the complete trip.
+For 3-phase WLTP evaluation all datasets with vw ≤ 100 km/h are used for the calculation of the cumulative positive altitude gain of the complete trip.

 All of the positive interpolated and smoothed road gradients that correspond to ≤ 100 km/h datasets shall be integrated.